deltachat/deltachat-pages/_posts/2024-11-17-webxdc-realtime.md

 no framework or dependency needed to use this science-fiction-sounding technology ;)

 If you want to improve the app, please fork and [submit your variant](https://codeberg.org/webxdc/xdcget/src/branch/main/SUBMIT.md).
-There already is a [ColorPixel app](https://github.com/DeltaZen/pixel) fork where each participant draws pixels in a different color.
+There already is a [Color Pixel app](https://github.com/DeltaZen/pixel) fork where each participant draws pixels in a different color.

 ## Pong app: realtime-only and implements clock synchronization